PaddlePaddle/PaddleOCR/doc/doc_en/algorithm_rec_visionlan_en.md

 ## 5. FAQ

 1. Note that the MJSynth and SynthText datasets come from [VisionLAN repo](https://github.com/wangyuxin87/VisionLAN).
 2. We use the pre-trained model provided by the VisionLAN authors for finetune training.
+The dictionary for the pre-trained model is 'ppocr/utils/ic15_dict.txt'.

 ## Citation